 UMaine engineering physics was the first accredited engineering physics program in the world.
 Currently, it is one of only 20 programs in the U.S. and the only accredited one in New England.
 The Department of Physics and Astronomy in conjunction with the College of Engineering offers bachelor's and master's degrees in engineering physics.
 The curriculum emphasizes the science and mathematics behind engineering practices.

 Faculty and staff are focused on student success.
 Three engineering physics professors have received UMaine awards for research and creativity in recent years, another is a winner of the international Humboldt Research Award, and the department is home to recipients of the Distinguished Maine Professor Award.

 WHAT CAN I DO WITH A DEGREE IN ENGINEERING PHYSICS?

 One of the hallmarks of an engineering physics degree is the level of flexibility it affords.
 UMaine prepares its engineering physics graduates for a diverse array of careers.
 You can work as an engineer, a physicist or pursue a graduate degree.

 Our alumni have great success in some of the country's elite graduate programs, but they also excel in industry.
 Charles Peddle '59 was the main engineer of the microprocessor used in the Apple, Commodore, Nintendo and Atari computers.
 Other UMaine graduates have gone on to become the CEO of Eastman Kodak Co., work as acoustical engineers for Disney, work for the CIA, thrive in the financial sector, work in nuclear engineering at Seabrook Nuclear Power Plant, manage the power flow for northern New England, work as radiation physicists at medical centers, and become high-level executives at SanDisk and Avis.

+RESEARCH OPPORTUNITIES

-RESEARCH OPPORTUNITIES UMaine engineering physics students are able to take advantage of a myriad of research opportunities as undergraduates - some as early as their freshman year.
+UMaine engineering physics students are able to take advantage of a myriad of research opportunities as undergraduates - some as early as their freshman year.
 Many work closely with scientists in UMaine's Laboratory for Surface Science and Technology, which is internationally known for cutting-edge research with sensors.

-CO-OPS AND INTERNSHIPS Our students have recently had internships at an optics laboratory in France, an astronomical observatory in Chile, the Jet Propulsion Laboratory in California, and NASA Marshall Space Center in Alabama.
-ASSOCIATED HONOR SOCIETIES AND STUDENT ORGANIZATIONS Majors are encouraged to participate in the Society of Physics Students, the Society of Women Engineers and other organizations in their chosen engineering field.
+CO-OPS AND INTERNSHIPS

+Our students have recently had internships at an optics laboratory in France, an astronomical observatory in Chile, the Jet Propulsion Laboratory in California, and NASA Marshall Space Center in Alabama.

+ASSOCIATED HONOR SOCIETIES AND STUDENT ORGANIZATIONS

+Majors are encouraged to participate in the Society of Physics Students, the Society of Women Engineers and other organizations in their chosen engineering field.
 In addition, majors frequently qualify for membership in the national honor societies Sigma Pi Sigma and Tau Beta Pi.

+NEBHE PROGRAM

+Applicants to this program who reside in New Hampshire, Vermont or Rhode Island are eligible for reduced tuition (in-state plus 50 percent) under the New England Regional Student Program, administered through the New England Board of Higher Education (nebhe.org).

+ABOUT UMAINE

-NEBHE PROGRAM Applicants to this program who reside in New Hampshire, Vermont or Rhode Island are eligible for reduced tuition (in-state plus 50 percent) under the New England Regional Student Program, administered through the ABOUT UMAINE The University of Maine, founded in Orono in 1865, is the state's premier public university.
-It is among the most comprehensive higher education institutions in the Northeast and attracts students from across the U.S. and more than 65 countries.
-It currently enrolls 11,286 total undergraduate and graduate students who can directly participate in groundbreaking research working with world-class scholars.
-The University of Maine offers doctoral degrees in 35 fields, representing the humanities, sciences, engineering and education; master's degrees in roughly 70 disciplines; 90 undergraduate majors and academic programs; and one of the oldest and most prestigious honors programs in the U.S. The university promotes environmental stewardship on its campus, with substantial efforts aimed at conserving energy, recycling and adhering to green building standards in new construction.
-For more information about UMaine, visit umaine.edu. explore Bachelor of Science in Engineering Physics Minor in Engineering Leadership and Management Master of Science in Engineering Physics Ph.D. in Physics
+The University of Maine, founded in Orono in 1865, is the state's premier public university.
+It is among the most comprehensive higher education institutions in the Northeast and attracts students from across the U.S. and more than 60 countries.
+It currently enrolls more than 11,000 total undergraduate and graduate students.
+UMaine students directly participate in groundbreaking research working with world-class scholars.
+The University of Maine offers doctoral degrees in 30 fields, representing the humanities, sciences, engineering and education; master's degrees in 85 disciplines; 90 undergraduate majors and academic programs; and one of the oldest and most prestigious honors programs in the U.S. The university promotes environmental stewardship on its campus, with substantial efforts aimed at conserving energy, recycling and adhering to green building standards in new construction.
+For more information about UMaine, visit umaine.edu.